microbus-io/fabric/docs/blocks/layers.md

 __Load balancing__ is handled transparently by the messaging bus.
 Multiple microservices that subscribe to the same queue are delivered messages randomly.
 An external load balancer is not required.

-__Geo-aware failover__ can be setup using [NATS super-clusters](https://docs.nats.io/running-a-nats-service/configuration/gateways).

 A microservice is __alive__ when it is connected to the messaging bus and can send and receive messages.
 The bus validates the connection using regular pings.
 Explicit liveness checks are unnecessary.

 ## OSS

 [NATS](https://www.nats.io) sits at the core of `Microbus` and makes much of its magic possible.
 NATS is a full-mesh, highly-available, lighting-fast, real-time, at-most-once, messaging bus that supports dynamic subscriptions.
-It enables request/response, publish/subscribe, load-balancing, discovery and geo-aware failover routing.
+It enables request/response, publish/subscribe, load-balancing and dynamic discovery.

 [OpenTelemetry](https://opentelemetry.io) is a standard for the collection of metrics, distributed tracing and logs.